learnk8s/learnk8s.io/src/requests-limits/content.md

 But before you dive into the tooling needed, let's lay down the plan.

-Request and limits depends on how much memory and CPU the application uses.
+**Request and limits depends on how much memory and CPU the application uses.**

 Those values are also affected by how the application is used.

 An application that serves static pages, might have a memory and CPU mostly static.

-However, an application that stores documents in the database might behave differently as more traffic is received.
+However, an application that stores documents in the database might behave differently as more traffic is ingested.

-So the best way to decide requests and limits for an application is to observe its standard behaviour.
+**The best way to decide requests and limits for an application is to observe its standard behaviour at runtime.**

 So you will need: